 There are seven rides and attractions in the Water Park.
 Depending on how you’d’ like your day to flow, you could stay all day or just for a few hours to cool off.
 Plan to bring clothes to re-enter the park as swimsuits are not allowed in the central park.
 Lockers and cabanas are available for rental.
 Be sure to check the dates as the Water Park is open seasonally.

 Pro Tip: The water park frequently hits capacity in the summer.
-If you have your heart set on the water park go there first to avoid any waiting in line to get in.
+If you have your heart set on the water park, go there first to avoid waiting in line to get in.

 Water Park Attractions:

 If you plan a multi-day trip, buying a LEGOLAND Florida vacation package would be better.
 There are three packages to choose from.
 And all have different prices and include various perks.

 Dining at LEGOLAND Florida

 There are over fourteen restaurants to choose from in LEGOLAND.
 You will find something for any appetite.
 LEGOLAND has everything from apple fries, cheeseburgers, pizza, muffins and cakes, ice cream parlors, to hand-breaded chicken tenders.
 If you have any special dietary needs, let them know in advance.
 Consequently, LEGOLAND will be more than happy to accommodate your unique needs!